groupwhere/ftpauth/README.md

 # ftpauth
 AD Auth module for pure-ftpd in PHP

+First, note the shebang line for php which includes a specific ini file.
+This is optional, but whichever ini file is used, it should enable the following:

+	variables_order = "EGPCS"

+In any event, that setting should contain 'E' so that environment variables are registered.
+This is required for use with pure-authd.

-This assumes that your user accounts have the following unix attributes, which should be possible without schema modification, but ymmv:
+The script assumes that your user accounts have the following unix attributes, which should be possible without schema modification, but ymmv:

 	uidNumber
 	gidNumber